norpie/dynamics-cli/USAGE.md

 # Subquery-like patterns using joins
 .account as a
-  | join(.opportunity as o on .accountid
+  | join(.opportunity as o on o.customerid -> a.accountid
     | .estimatedvalue > 50000)
   | distinct
 ```